 We’re the UK’s first and only dedicated egg bank, with the largest number of egg freezing and thawing cycles in the country.
 We encourage egg donation in the UK to help people from all walks of life build a family of their own.

 Treatments for same-sex parenthood might seem a little different, but we've helped many men with their choices to build a family of their own.

 Most same-sex couples and single men need to use an egg donor for in vitro fertilization (IVF) and then a surrogate to carry the baby until it’s born.
+There are also women who due to their medical history need a surrogate.
 Whatever your situation, choosing to use donated eggs to achieve a pregnancy is a big decision that requires consideration and planning.
 We’re here to help.

 As a group, London Egg Bank and our partners London Women's Clinic and London Sperm Bank were the first clinics in the country to offer treatment to same-sex couples and single women, and we're proud to have helped so many same-sex couples achieve parenthood through egg donation.

 You’ll have full access to the largest selection of frozen donor eggs in the UK, and our treatment coordinator will help guide your search.
 We aim to meet your personal needs and can help you narrow your choices to find the perfect match.

 We have options if you are planning to use a surrogate.
 For example, you can purchase and reserve a bigger batch of eggs from the same donor if you plan more than one child for your new family.
 Our matching coordinator will discuss this and other specific support with you.

 Your assigned coordinator has many years of experience working with male same-sex couples, and will support you through your treatment.
 We’ll guide you through the procedures and legal regulations, offering you a cost-effective way to achieve pregnancy.